 For example, corporate bloggers and content writers charge a certain amount of money per article/post.
 If you need, say, 15 articles and 500 sharings in social media this month only, you will pay the content writer and the link building specialist once and that's all.
 If you are not planning to post that many articles and to make that many sharings for the next month, then you will not have to pay anyone anything.
 Things will be different with employees who must be paid regardless you need 15 or 5 blog posts per month.

 As a startup, you typically fight for survival for the first 3 years of your business in 90% of cases.
 Hence, you need to focus more on what you offer as a product or service and leave marketing and similar stuff to people who are already experienced in it.
 Besides, by outsourcing marketing activities you free yourself from such managerial headaches as arranging day-offs, documenting sick days and fires, dealing with vacations, increasing employee motivation and so on.

 Let us not forget about space availability.
 By outsourcing, you get more space in the office both physically and figuratively.
-For example, you can outsource overseas digital marketing and let your marketing department do the market analysis part only.
+For example, you can outsource overseas digital marketing and let your marketing department do the market research and analysis part only.

 Outsiders are more objective than in-house employees